Table of contents

 According to the latest guidelines, the first medication likely to be offered a baby with GORD is Gaviscon.
 Gaviscon is a mixture of sodium alginate and potassium bicarbonate.
 It works by forming a layer on top of the stomach contents, which makes the baby less likely to regurgitate.
 Usually the baby is prescribed sachets of Gaviscon, which need to be mixed with either cooled boiled water or expressed breastmilk after their feed, or the sachet can be added to a bottle of formula if the baby is formula fed.
 There is some useful practical information about giving infant Gaviscon here.

 This means that if the infant regurgitates, the stomach contents will not burn the oesophagus as much, and the infant is more likely to feed well again.
 Note that these drugs do not actually stop reflux – they work to reduce some of the more severe symptoms of reflux – such as oesophagitis, a painful condition where the continuous acid reflux causes burning to the oesophagus.
-Obviosuly, if a baby is in marked distress and is experiencing symptoms of feed refusal, then this is a good reason to treat the baby with one of these drugs.
+Obviously, if a baby is in marked distress and is experiencing symptoms of feed refusal, then this is a good reason to treat the baby with one of these drugs.

 However, as with so many drugs, there are side effects, namely that drugs which reduce acid production may reduce nutrient absorption, and have been linked with an increase in allergies further down the line.